FuelRats/pipsqueak3/CONTRIBUTING.md

 ## Testing

 **NOTICE: New tests must be done with py.test!
-Furthermore, no new features may break the existing grandfathered unit tests.
-They will be rewritten at a later date**
+Furthermore, no Pull Request may break any existing test.**

 New functionality should not compromise existing tests.
-They should also contain a docstring with the intended purpose of the testing function.
+Test definitions shall contain a docstring with the intended purpose of the testing function.

-Please see our [Testing](TESTING.MD) file for in-depth requirements on this topic.
+Please see our [Testing](./TESTING.md) file for in-depth requirements on this topic.

 ## Reporting Issues